semeongetachew/jenkinstut/README.md

 # Jenkinstut

+Jenkins is an open source test server that allows the provisioning of continuous integration.It usually run as a standalone application in the built-in Java servlet app server (Jetty) and ran in docker.
 The purpose of this repo is to aid new beginners in learning more about the various solutions that Jenkins provides.

 ## Table of Contents